resourceguru/api-docs/endpoints/webhooks.md

 Key | Type |Description
 --- | --- |---
-id  | Integer | Each payload has a unique incrementing ID timestamp | Integer | A UNIX epoch timestamp when the event occurred. payload | Object | Format varies based on the type of event.
+id  | integer | Each payload has a unique incrementing ID timestamp | integer | A UNIX epoch timestamp when the event occurred. payload | object | Format varies based on the type of event.
 We use the same formatting as in the API for each type of object.
 The keys `action` and `type` are added.

 The payload `action` will be one of: